Mineinjava/ffellowship/README.md

 to a HT, which will be stripped down to save weight.

-The PCB consists of a voltage regulator to power the Pi and a 555 timer circuit to ensure that transmissions are time limited in time (in case of a software crash).
+The PCB consists of a voltage regulator to power the Pi and a 555 timer circuit to ensure that transmissions are limited in time (in case of a software crash).

 <img width="1302" alt="image" src="https://github.com/user-attachments/assets/36d1860b-98f9-4235-a175-2ab4391e6281" />